-The department has historic and well-defined courses of graduate study in Sanskrit and Indian Studies and Tibetan and Himalayan Studies, and these courses of study will continue.
-It is our expectation that some candidates for doctoral study will propose other programs in South Asian Studies.
-These programs of study may have a regional emphasis, a disciplinary or multi-disciplinary emphasis, or an emphasis on a particular era of South Asian history, including modern South Asia.
-Some of the most exciting multi-disciplinary work in the global academy today has been pioneered by scholars of South Asian Studies, and it is our intention to provide a platform for such study here at Harvard.
-It is understood that doctoral students in South Asian Studies will work with members of the department who may make their primary home in Anthropology, History, History of Art and Architecture, Linguistics, Music, Near Eastern Languages and Civilizations, and the Study of Religion and, indeed, with faculty beyond the department.
+The Department has historic and well-defined courses of graduate study in Sanskrit and Indian Studies and Tibetan and Himalayan Studies.
+It is our expectation that candidates for doctoral study will propose other programs in South Asian Studies.
+Such programs may have a regional emphasis, a disciplinary or multi-disciplinary emphasis, or an emphasis on a particular era of South Asian history, including modern South Asia.
+Some of the most exciting multi-disciplinary work in the global academy today has been pioneered by scholars of South Asian Studies, and this program intends to provide a platform for such study here at Harvard.

-All of the department’s PhD programs emphasize the study of South Asian languages as foundational for scholarly work.
-Currently, members of the department focus in their own work on Bengali, Nepali, Sanskrit (Vedic, Classical) and Middle Indic (Pali, Prakrit), Tamil (Classical, Modern), Tibetan (Classical, Modern), and Urdu/Hindi (including Avadhi, Braj, and modern dialects) .
-The Department also supports instruction in Bahasa Indonesia, Gujarati, Sindhi, and Thai.
+All of the Department’s PhD programs emphasize the study of South Asian languages as foundational for scholarly work.
+Currently, members of the department focus in their own work on Hindi-Urdu (including Avadhi, Braj, and modern dialects), Middle Indic (Pali, Prakrit), Nepali, Sanskrit (Vedic, Classical), Tamil (Classical, Modern), and Tibetan (Classical, Modern).
+The department also supports instruction in Bahasa Indonesia, Bengali, Burmese, Gujarati, Sindhi, and Thai.
 Persian is regularly offered through the Department of Near Eastern Languages and Civilizations.

 In exceptional cases, the Department will admit, to a one year AM program, a particularly promising student who would like to strengthen their background in South Asian Studies but may not have all of the qualifications for doctoral study.
 Applicants should be aware that there is no funding available for AM candidates.

 Admission to the PhD program is offered on the basis of an outstanding academic record, letters of recommendation, a writing sample, and, ordinarily, GRE scores.
-Applicants should contact the Department well before the admissions deadline.
+Applicants with the requisite background should contact the Department by email well before the admissions deadline.
 Please describe your previous academic work in South Asian Studies and your specific research interests.
 Include the names of faculty members with whom you might wish to work.

 For the PhD program a strong background in one or more areas of South Asian Studies is required.
 For admission to the Sanskrit and Indian Studies program, prerequisites include two years of Sanskrit, and for the Tibetan and Himalayan Studies program, two years of classical Tibetan.
 These language requirements correspond to the first and second years of Sanskrit or Tibetan taught at Harvard.
 For the South Asian Studies program, candidates should have at least two years of study in a South Asian language.
 The student’s command of the relevant languages will be evaluated during the first term.